 Providing a quality education during the COVID-19 pandemic has been a challenge for schools across the globe.
 To provide the social, emotional, physical, and intellectual needs of each child and to care for the health and wellbeing of the community as a whole has created a new challenge.
-In the Summer of 2020, RWS assembled a task force to develop best practices for navigating the 20-21 school year, and we are proud to have had such a healthy and successful school year, with no COVID transmissions occurring in our community, and continuous instruction for our students.
+Throughout 2020 and 2021, RWS assembled a task force to develop best practices for our school related to the COVID-19 pandemic.

-As we enter the 21-22 school year, COVID-19 continues to evolve and our Task Force continues its work to stay up-to-date on changes as we navigate the 2021-2022 school year, variant strains, and vaccination.
-This virus continues to evolve, and our school is committed to implementing, adapting, and upholding our policies based on the guidelines of CDC, VA Dept of Health, and VA Dept of Education.
+As we continue to navigate a constantly evolving climate, our school is committed to implementing, adapting, and upholding our policies based on the guidelines of CDC, VA Dept of Health, and VA Dept of Education.
+Our Director of Administration has implemented a detailed mitigation strategy that our faculty, staff, students, and parents adhere to.

 While we know that COVID-19 will continue to impact our community for the foreseeable future, we have been inspired by the resilience, dedication, and creativity of our teachers, administrators, parents, and students to rise up in these uncertain times.